-Grape growing and winemaking in the UK has changed dramatically during over the last 50 years; England and Wales now have approximately 2500 hectares (6200 acres) of vineyards, with around 700 vineyards (of which about 540 are commercial), and over 160 wineries producing world-class internationally award winning sparkling, white, rose and red wines.
+Grape growing and winemaking in the UK has changed dramatically during over the last 50 years; England and Wales now have approximately 3500 hectares of vineyards, with around 700 vineyards (of which about 540 are commercial), and over 160 wineries producing world-class internationally award winning sparkling, white, rose and red wines.
 To see our industry facts and figures click here: www.winegb.co.uk/trade/industry-data-stats/

 With this dramatic growth of the UK wine production industry Wines of Great Britain Ltd (WineGB) was formed on 1st September 2017 from the merger of the two previous bodies; United Kingdom Vineyards Association (UKVA) and English Wine Producers (EWP).
 This merger combined the resources, skills and expertise of both organisations to form a single and effective industry body to represent the grape growers and wine producers of Great Britain.

 WineGB’s mission is to advance the multiple interests of all is members to establish Great Britain as one of the world’s great quality wine regions.

 Looking to the Future: read the Industry Trade Report 2018 here

 Expert leadership: a Board of Directors from across the industry; an experienced team to drive the organisation’s business and a strong Management Advisory Committee providing a wealth of expertise